-- 1. Any weapon (including a starter gun) that will, is designed to, or may readily be converted to expel a projectile by the action of an explosive. - 2.
-The frame or receiver of any such weapon. - 3.
+1. Any weapon (including a starter gun) that will, is designed to, or may readily be converted to expel a projectile by the action of an explosive.

+- 2. The frame or receiver of any such weapon. - 3.
 Any firearm muffler or firearm weapon. - 4.
 Any destructive device, such as any explosive, incendiary or poison gas bomb, or grenade. - 5.
 Using, exhibiting, or possessing the following, as defined by the South Carolina Penal Code: - a.
-A firearm (any device designed, made, or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance or any device readily convertible to that use), unless the use, exhibition, or possession of the firearm occurs at an off-campus approved target range facility while participating in or preparing for a school- sponsored shooting sports competition or a shooting sports educational activity that is sponsored or supported by the Parks and Wildlife Department or a shooting sports sanctioning organization working with the department. - b.
+A firearm (any device designed, made, or adapted to expel a projectile through a barrel by using the energy generated by an explosion or burning substance or any device readily convertible to that use), unless the use, exhibition, or possession of the firearm occurs at an off-campus approved target range facility while participating in or preparing for a school- sponsored shooting sports competition or a shooting sports educational activity that is sponsored or supported by the Parks and Wildlife Department or a shooting sports sanctioning organization working with the department.
+Any student who possesses, uses, or transfers a firearm on school grounds or at a school-sponsored activity will be recommended for expulsion for one calendar year.
+On a case-by-case basis, the HPA Superintendent may request that the HPA Board modify the one calendar year expulsion. - b.
 An illegal knife, such as a knife with a blade over 21⁄2 inches; hand instrument, designed to cut or stab another by being thrown; dagger, including but not limited to a dirk, stiletto, and poniard; bowie knife; sword; or spear. - c.
 A club such as an instrument specially designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with the instrument, including a blackjack, nightstick, mace, and tomahawk. - d.
 A prohibited weapon, such as an explosive weapon, a machine gun, a short-barrel firearm, a firearm silencer, a switchblade knife, knuckles, armor-piercing ammunition, a chemical dispensing device, a zip gun or a tire deflation device. - 6.
 Behaving in a manner that contains elements of the following offenses under the South Carolina Penal Code: - a.
 Aggravated assault, sexual assault, or aggravated sexual assault - b.
-Arson

-- c.
-Murder, capital murder, or criminal attempt to commit murder or capital murder

-- d.
-Indecency with a child

-- e.
-Aggravated kidnapping

-- f.
-Aggravated robbery

-- g.
-Manslaughter

-- h.
-Criminally negligent homicide

-- 7. Behavior punishable as a felony that involves selling, giving, or delivering to another person, or possessing, using, or being under the influence of marijuana, a controlled substance, a dangerous drug, or alcohol; or committing a serious act or offense while under the influence of alcohol.

-- 8. Engaging in retaliation against a school employee or volunteer combined with one of the above- listed offenses.
+Arson - c.
+Murder, capital murder, or criminal attempt to commit murder or capital murder - d.
+Indecency with a child - e.
+Aggravated kidnapping - f.
+Aggravated robbery - g.
+Manslaughter - h.
+Criminally negligent homicide - 7.
+Behavior punishable as a felony that involves selling, giving, or delivering to another person, or possessing, using, or being under the influence of marijuana, a controlled substance, a dangerous drug, or alcohol; or committing a serious act or offense while under the influence of alcohol. - 8.
+Engaging in retaliation against a school employee or volunteer combined with one of the above- listed offenses.